Topic Areas:

 Kernel-based Virtual Machine is a free and open-source virtualization module in the Linux kernel that allows the kernel to function as a hypervisor.

+products.
 SEE Linux KVM